 Our standard delivery charge is £5.94 including vat, this covers up to a maximum weight of 25kg.
-Please note that extra charges will be added on heavy or multiple items, these will be clearly shown at the checkout.
+Please note that extra charges will be added on heavy or multiple items, any additional carriage charges will be notified to you prior to processing your ordert.
 We will endeavour to package your items as economically as possible, however due to individual item sizes and weights further charges may be added on multiple parcels.
 If you require further information then please do not hesitate to contact us.
 Please note that some postcode areas may attract additional delivery charges, including but not exclusively the following: AB, CA, HS, IM, IV, KA, KW, LA, PA, PH, TR, ZE

 Cancellation and Returns Policy

 In Line with Distance Selling Regulations as a UK Consumer (not a business or sole trader) you have the right to cancel at anytime preceding the despatch of your ordered goods.
 You also have the right to cancel the contract within 7 days of delivery.
 The item must not be used, and must be “as new” when returned to us.
 The item must be returned at your expense, when received a full refund will be issued within 28 calendar days to the address below.

 Andrew Page - AP-Tech